SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - People like Harikeshav, Nahush, Gokul, Aditya Chaitanya, have started off spectating debates and then proceeding to debate themselves.
 I believe spectating should be counted as attendance.
 - I usually set the bar of attendance as like 5 sessions, and once they pass through that, they get into Shenanigans.

-Also give a few reasons on why we should allow lateral entry people, like reduces the load, helps us get more members for sessions temporarily at least.